-The sky was painted in shades of light blue mixed with touches of reflection, introspection and thoughts that refused to be let go.
+The sky was painted in shades of light blue blended amongst touches of reflection and introspection as thoughts refused to let go.
 As

 clouds sporadically set semblances of their existence into transient open spaces in a sun that fell halfway past an afternoon.
 As

 they flew above us consuming spaces left untaken by the madness that perpetuated in the spaces we kept hidden.
 As